mguideng/mguideng.github.io/_posts/2018-07-16-text-mining-glassdoor-big3.md

 ---

 _This post is about applying basic text mining tasks to Glassdoor company reviews to find out what employees write the most about to describe their workplace experiences, and whether they tend to be expressed in a more negative, positive or neutral way.
-Final results are shown as visuals, both tables and graphs._
+Final results are shown as visuals, both tables and graphs.
+Developed completely in R, the code can be found in my [github](https://github.com/mguideng/text-mining-big3-reviews)._

 =======